stla/stlapblog/posts/Anova1random.md

 By our previous derivations, the statistic
 $$ \frac{\bar Y_{\bullet\bullet}  - \mu}{\frac{1}{\sqrt{I}}\sqrt{\frac{SS_b(Y)}{J(I-1)}}}$$
 has a Student $t$ distribution with $I-1$ degrees of freedom, wherefrom it is easy to get an exact confidence interval about the overall mean $\mu$.

+Note that we would get exactly the same confidence interval if we were told only the group means $\bar{Y}_{i\bullet}$.
+ This is the topic of [the next article](http://stla.github.io/stlapblog/posts/ModelReduction.html).